thomasdeppisch/SRIR-Subspace-Decomposition/README.md

 This repository contains a MATLAB implementation of the direct and residual subspace decomposition for spatial room impulse responses (SRIRs).
 The method decomposes SRIRs into a direct part, comprising direct sound and salient reflections, and a residual.

-For more information and if you want to reference the code [please refer to the following pre-print](https://arxiv.org/abs/2207.09733)
+For more information and if you want to reference the code [please refer to the following publication](https://ieeexplore.ieee.org/document/10028731)

    ```
    T. Deppisch, S. Amengual Garí, P. Calamia, and J. Ahrens,
    "Direct and Residual Subspace Decomposition of Spatial Room Impulse Responses,"
-   arXiv preprint, 2022, doi:10.48550/arxiv.2207.09733.
+   IEEE/ACM Transactions on Audio, Speech, and Language Processing, 2023, doi:10.1109/TASLP.2023.3240657.
    ```

 A [website with audio examples](http://www.ta.chalmers.se/srir-subspace-decomposition/) is available.